‘Big Brother 19’ Spoilers: Alex Evicted On Split Vote – Paul Won ‘BB19’ HoH Tonight

 Christmas and Paul knew Josh could go rogue

 Big Brother 19 spoilers from the live feeds showed Christmas and Paul had escalating concerns about whether Josh could be trusted if they split the vote.
 They didn’t seem to be seriously considering it because he’s been so emotional and erratic lately.
 Even Alex told Josh to man up after he went on a crying jag after the Veto Ceremony.
 She was the one left on the block and knew she was facing eviction, but he was crying into the tissue she handed him.
 Then when he had the chance to save her, Josh wimped out.
 He’s sticking with his alliance – and it could take him to the end.
 Then again, Paul is now in control of the Big Brother house.
 That means Kevin should be on the block but alongside whom?
-Will he keep Christmas, his new showmance pal or throw her on the block and see what happens?
+Will he keep Christmas, his new showmance pal, or throw her on the block and see what happens?

 Did Christmas know Paul would vote to evict Kevin?